niZmosis/abi-toolkit/packages/core/README.md

 The ABI file is the source of truth for all contract calls, so by building types from this file, we can be assured our types are correct.

-## ethereum-abi-types-generator vs TypeChain
+## abi-toolkit vs TypeChain

-The main differences between ethereum-abi-types-generator and TypeChain are:
+The main differences between abi-toolkit and TypeChain are:

 1. **No bundle size added**: This package uses only interfaces, adding nothing to your final bundle size.
 2. **Proper typed interfaces**: Generates and exports interfaces for both requests and responses, allowing you to use them throughout your app.